pitiboy/condition/README.md

 ```

 ### Todos to be coming:
-- Implement wrapper helper / HOC components, like `FadingRenderer` to apply other actions on condition changes (like animation)
+- Implement wrapper helper components, like `FadingRenderer`, to apply other actions on condition changes (such as fading animation)

 - Make the test even more interactive, and 'responsive' to user, by thicking checkboxes near all lines for render condition status change